-On December 22, 2015, the Group issued a total of \$\mathbb{P}4,000.00\$ million Unsecured Fixed-rated Peso bonds, broken down into \$\mathbb{P}2,000.00\$ million Series A Bonds due in 2018 at a fixed rate equivalent to 6.7284% p.a. and a \$\mathbb{P}2,000.00\$ million Series B Bonds due in 2021 at a fixed rate equivalent to 6.7150% p.a.
+On December 22, 2015, the Group issued a total of $\mathbb{P}4,000.00$ million Unsecured Fixed-Rated Peso bonds, broken down into $\mathbb{P}2,000.00$ million Series A Bonds due in 2018 at a fixed rate equivalent to 6.73% per annum and a $\mathbb{P}2,000.00$ million Series B Bonds due in 2021 at a fixed rate equivalent to 6.72% per annum.
 The Bonds have been rated by the Credit Rating and Investors Services Philippines Inc. on October 16, 2015.
 The bonds shall constitute the direct, unconditional, and unsecured obligations of the Issuer and shall at all times rank pari passu and ratably without preference among themselves and among any present and future unsecured obligations of the Issuer, except for any statutory preference or priority established under Philippine law.

-The net use of proceeds of the bonds are intended to be used by the Group to fully refinance existing secured loans, for capital expenditure requirements, and/or general corporate purposes.
+The proceeds of the bonds were used by the Group to fully refinance existing secured loans, for capital expenditure requirements, and/or general corporate purposes.

-The Bonds shall be repaid at par (or 100% of face value), plus any outstanding interest, on the relevant maturity date of each series or on December 22, 2018 for the Series A Bonds and on March 22, 2021 for the Series B Bonds, unless the Group exercises its early redemption option for the Series A or Series B Bonds.
+The Bonds is repaid at par (or 100% of face value), plus any outstanding interest, on the relevant maturity date of each series or on December 22, 2018 for the Series A Bonds and on March 22, 2021 for the Series B Bonds, unless the Group exercises its early redemption option for the Series A or Series B Bonds.

-Interest on the Bonds shall be payable quarterly in arrears every March 22, June 22, September 22 and December 22 of each year, starting on March 22, 2016.
+Interest on the Bonds is payable quarterly in arrears every March 22, June 22, September 22 and December 22 of each year, starting on March 22, 2016.